Hugh-Kumbi/Cybersecurity-Portfolio/V. Detection and Response/Instructions.md

 In your role as a cybersecurity analyst, you have been asked to research the differences and similarities between Wireshark and tcpdump and create a chart that outlines your findings.

 ## Step-By-Step Instructions

-Follow the instructions and answer the question to complete the activity.

 ### Step 1: Access the Template
 To use the template for this course item, click the link and select Use Template.